Interdisciplinary Science and Engineering Complex: Bridge

 The rail corridor that serves Amtrak, the Orange Line, and commuter trains makes walking or biking from one side to the other difficult, effectively isolating Northeastern's main campus from the Roxbury neighborhood.
-To combat this issue, the designers of ISEC included a new public pedestrian bridge that extends from an ISEC to the central campus of Northeastern, with accommodations for pedestrians and cyclists.
+To combat this issue, the designers of ISEC included a new public pedestrian bridge that extends from ISEC to the central campus of Northeastern, with accommodations for pedestrians and cyclists.
 Construction of the 317 foot bridge began in Fall 2017 and was expected to finish in late 2018.
 The bridge was lifted into place in October 2018, a revised timeline stated the bridge would open in Q1 2019.
 The bridge opened to the public in June 2019.
 The bridge received critical acclaim for its unique weathering steel design and lighting design.
 The bridge was seeking Envision certification from the Institute for Sustainable Infrastructure, and received an Envision Bronze award for sustainable infrastructure in April 2020.
 The bridge received the 2020 Engineering News-Record New England Award of Merit for Bridges, and won a Design Honor award from the Boston Society of Landscape Architects.